 - Leave a list of all health issues and medications.
 If your pet requires medication, make sure the sitter is comfortable administering it at the appropriate time each day.

 - Leave written instructions on what to do in case of a medical emergency.
-This must include consent for the pet sitter to approve and pay for medical care – and our Union location’s contact information for 24/7/365 emergency care.
+This must include consent for the pet sitter to approve and pay for medical care – and our Union location’s contact information

 - Discuss COVID-19 protocols if you are using a professional pet sitter.
 Items to consider include how many homes they are visiting per day, who will care for your pet if they become ill, and what safety rules you want in place while they are in your home.